Best 4 Tools to Remove Red Eye from Photos

 If there’s no color, there’s no red-eye, simple as that!
 Converting your photos to black and white, especially close-up portraits, can also add a more dramatic, artistic or moody touch to them.
 As the saying goes – two birds, one stone.

-Especially if you’re posting your pictures on social media, adding stickers or emoji over the eyes can be a quick and playful fix for red-eyes.
+Especially if you’re posting your pictures on social media, adding stickers or emojis over the eyes can be a quick and playful fix for red eyes.
 If you’re feeling really quirky, you can even add a sunglasses sticker to make your subject look effortlessly cool.

 Content writer with over 7 experience in digital marketing.
 When she's not deep in the writing zone, you'll find her on coffee dates with friends, writing poems, or taking photographs on film.
 Because all the best stories need a little caffeine, creativity, and color.